Skip to main content

 Pixel-Shot / Shutterstock

-The Food and Drug Administration regulates plastic and polystyrene containers, cups, and plates and tests their safety and use in microwave ovens, making sure that the amount of chemicals that leach out isn’t higher than 100 to 1,000 times lower than the amount that has proven to hurt lab animals.
+The FDA regulates plastic and polystyrene containers, cups, and plates and tests their safety and use in microwave ovens, making sure that the amount of chemicals that leach out isn’t higher than 100 to 1,000 times lower than the amount that has proven to hurt lab animals.
 Any container that achieves that can be outfitted with a microwave-safe label indicating they have been tested for safety in the microwave.
 Look for the microwave-safe labeling on any Styrofoam containers before putting them into the microwave.

 Person holding two Styrofoam carry-out containers